 This means if Google or any other SE wants to pass credit (Pagerank, etc.) to the selected sites, the SE has to make an exception to the relevancy aspect of their algorithm, since there’s ZERO relevancy subject-wise between the Yahoo Picks page and any of the sites selected and linked to on that page.

-The value of the links in this case go far beyond anything a search engine understands.
+The value of the links, in this case, go far beyond anything a search engine understands.
 Millions of people read Yahoo Picks every day.
-They read it mostly via email, (can’t give credit for email based links), and a few read it via the web based archive, which of course can be counted.
+They read it mostly via email, (can’t give credit for email based links), and a few read it via the web-based archive, which of course can be counted.
 Who cares if a search engine thinks such a link is topically irrelevant?
 Not me.
-I'm more interested in the millions of people seeing the site reviews and the links to them, just a click away.
+Nor do I care about its Pagerank.
+I’m more interested in the millions of people seeing the site reviews and the links to them, just a click away.